jcarr132/task/README.md

 ## Dependencies
-- Go 1.15 - required to build the program
+- Go 1.15 or later is required to build the program

 ## Installation